 Outgoing and Incoming mobilities for studies or traineeship may be carried out to/from the UM partner institutions according to the Inter-institutional agreements and the yearly awarded funding.
 Restrictions on the type of mobility flows between the UM and its partner universities may apply.
 The minimum duration for a study mobility is of 3 months whilst a minimum of 2 months is required for a traineeship.

-Staff representing UM academic, administrative and technical bodies can propose collaborations with HEIs located in one of the eligible Erasmus+ partner countries.
+Staff representing UM academic, administrative and technical bodies can propose collaborations with HEIs located in one of the eligible Erasmus+ third countries not associated to the Programme.

 The EC's budget allocation to Malta varies according to the participating regions.
 If the number of proposed collaborations for one region exceeds the available budget, the UM International Office may apply additional criteria as necessary.

-In order to ensure a successful bid, proposals need to be finalised each year by November.
+In order to ensure a successful bid, proposals need to be finalised each year by the deadline issued by the International Office.

-The Erasmus+ ICM programme will provide you with a financial support for undertaking an Erasmus+ ICM mobility.
+The Erasmus+ ICM programme will provide you with financial support for undertaking an Erasmus+ ICM mobility.
 A financial contribution for travel costs and subsistence (living costs) during the mobility is awarded.
-(Provided grant rates apply to projects as of 2018).

-As an HEI programme country, the UM is also responsible in coordinating the financial support for incoming participants from the HEI partner country according to mobility flows proposed and the awarded funding.
+As an HEI programme country, the UM is also responsible for coordinating the financial support for incoming participants from the HEI third countries not associated to the Programme according to mobility flows proposed and the awarded funding.

-You will receive a travel contribution based on the distance in kilometres between the University of Malta and the partner institutions.
+You will receive a travel contribution based on the distance in kilometres between the University of Malta and third countries not associated to the Programme.
 The same rates apply for incoming participants.

 Distance is calculated by the Distance Calculator provided by the EC.